jtyers/qutebrowser-profile/README.md

 `qutebrowser-profile`

-You'll get a rofi/dmenu prompt asking for a profile name.
+You'll get a rofi prompt asking for a profile name (if you don't have `rofi` installed, the script will try to use `dmenu`, and fallback to asking via the terminal).
 Type one in and hit enter, and qutebrowser will load your profile.

 Note that:
 * qutebrowser's window will have `[my-profile-name]` at the start, so you can easily distinguish different qutebrowsers loaded with different profiles
 * qutebrowser loads configuration from the normal location (and all qutebrowsers share configuration regardless of profile, this includes quickmarks/bookmarks)
 * other data, such as session history, cache, cookies, etc, will be unique to that profile

+Credit to @ayekat for the inspiration for the approach.

 ## Other options